The best low fat dog foods can be beneficial for pets suffering from specific health conditions like:

 A Final Word

-This article is designed to help you make a more informed decision when buying dog food.
-However, our rating system is not intended to suggest feeding a particular product will result in a specific health benefit for your pet.
+However, due to the biological uniqueness of every animal, none of our ratings are intended to suggest feeding a particular product will result in a specific dietary response or health benefit for your pet.

 Remember, no dog food can possibly be appropriate for every life stage, lifestyle or health condition.
 So, choose wisely.
-And when in doubt consult a veterinarian for help.
+And when in doubt, consult a qualified veterinary professional for help.

 Notes and Updates

 The Advisor would like to personally thank research assistant, Sandy Brown, for her generous help in researching the low fat dog foods included on this list.